Erl-koenig/obsidian-flash-navigation/README.md

 - **🔍 Smart Search**: Type characters to highlight matching text throughout your document
 - **🏷️ Jump Labels**: Automatically assigns labels to matches for instant navigation
 - **⚡ Fast Navigation**: Jump to any visible location with a single keypress
+- **📊 Live Search Display**: Real-time status bar shows what you're typing as you search
 - **🎨 Customizable Appearance**: Fully customizable colors and styling
 - **📝 Precise Highlighting**: Only highlights the exact characters you've typed